-Permanent Supportive Housing and Targeted Affordable Housing (Maximum 10 Points)
+Permanent Supportive Housing (Maximum 10 Points)

-The 5% PSH set-aside is a threshold eligibility requirement for all non-preservation projects, \but projects also may earn priority points by creating additional PSH-or Targeted Affordable

-Housing (TAH) units beyond the minimum number required.
+The 5% PSH set-aside is a threshold eligibility requirement for all non-preservation projects, but projects also may earn priority points by creating additional PSH units beyond the minimum number required.
 These prioritization scoring points are available to both production and preservation projects.

-The scoring preference for PSH and TAH units is guided by Chapter V of the Interagency Council on Homelessness' (ICH) 2015-2020 strategic plan, titled Homeward DC.
+The scoring preference for PSH units is guided by Chapter V of the Interagency Council on Homelessness' (ICH) 2015-2020 strategic plan, titled Homeward DC.

-Maximum points will be awarded to projects that set aside at least 20% percent of the funded units as PSH or TAH, and in which at least 20% of the PSH units created will be fully accessible.
+Maximum points will be awarded to projects that set aside at least 20 percent of the funded units as PSH units.

-Supportive Services Plan (Maximum 5 Points, if Applicable)
+Supportive Services Plan (Maximum 5 Points)

-All projects that include PSH units must submit a Supportive Services Plan.
 Projects are expected to provide appropriate management and supportive services to the population served by the project.
-Maximum points will be awarded to projects that havewith a supportive resident services plan that is complete, thorough, and specifically tailored to the needs of the project.
-Responsibilities among all parties must be clear and well defined, and development team members must be experienced in successfully implementing such a plan.
-The supportive service budget must be complete and thorough, and sources of funding for services must match or exceed expected expenditures resident population.
+Maximum points will be awarded to projects with a resident services plan that is complete, thorough, and specifically tailored to the needs of the project and resident population.

-Family-oriented Oriented Units (Maximum 10 Points)
+Family-Oriented Units (Maximum 10 Points)